Step-By-Step Guide to Business Process Mapping

 What are the six main methods to create business process maps?

-The six main methods are flowcharts (the classic boxes and arrows), swimlane diagrams (showing who does what), value stream maps (highlighting waste and value), SIPOC diagrams (showing suppliers to customers), detailed process maps (step-by-step breakdown), and cross-functional flowcharts (showing how departments work together).
-Each method tells a different story about your process, like using different camera angles to capture the same scene.
+There are six main diagram types: flowcharts (the classic boxes and arrows), swimlane diagrams (depicting who does what), value stream maps (where waste and value are identified), SIPOC diagrams (describing who supplies to whom), detailed process maps (a step-by-step breakdown) and cross-functional flowcharts (depicting how departments work together).
+Each method captures a unique portion of your process, like shooting the same scene, with different camera angles.

 How to write a business process map?

-Start by watching the process in action and talking to the people who do it daily.
-Write down each step in order, use simple shapes (circles for start/end, rectangles for actions, diamonds for decisions), connect them with arrows, and add clear labels.
-Remember to keep it simple – if your map looks like a plate of spaghetti, it’s too complicated.
+Begin by observing the process in action and discussing it with folks who do it daily.
+List out each step in order; use basic shapes (circles for start/end, rectangles for actions, diamonds for decisions), connect them with arrows, and include clear labels.
+Keep it simple – if your map looks like a plate of spaghetti, you are complicating it too much.

 What are the various kinds of process mapping techniques?